-Having accumulated over 400 million streams with global juggernaut “Pretty Girl,” which is now Certified platinum in UK, Australia & Italy, 2x Certified Platinum in Ireland & Norway, 3x Certified Platinum in Sweden and Gold in the United States, Gerald Tennison is a certified hit maker.
+Having accumulated over 600 million streams with global juggernaut “Pretty Girl,” which is now Certified platinum in the United States, UK, Australia & Italy, 2x Certified Platinum in Ireland & Norway, and 3x Certified Platinum in Sweden, Gerald Tennison is a certified hit maker.
 Signing pop singer Maggie Lindemann in late 2014, Tennison is on a mission.
 His first official single release, Lindemann’s “Pretty Girl”, charted all over the world and has generated over 2.6 million sales equivalents to date.
 The single also catapulted Maggie Lindeman’s monthly Spotify listeners to over 18 million a month.

 Maggie Lindemann is the name on the lips of anyone and everyone who has access to a social media account right now.
 Meanwhile, Gerald Tennison (Ke$ha, Becky G, Juicy J, Zara Larsson) is a former Sony Music Entertainment record label executive who made his very own discovery online in the form of social media sensation Maggie Lindemann.
 Since discovering Maggie from just a couple of well-placed notes on YouTube, the two have come together and combined their respective talents in order to create a truly formidable team in the music industry.

 As the story goes, the then 16-year-old Maggie Lindemann said goodbye to her family in San Antonio and relocated to Los Angeles to create music in 2014.
 It has all the trappings of a fairy tale, but our heroine’s penchant for speaking her mind (and dropping the F-bomb) immediately ensured this journey would be far from typical…